-22.1 Judging a Wide

-- 26.2.1 If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if, according to the definition in clause 22.1.2 - 22.1.1.1 the ball passes wide of where the striker is standing and which also would have passed wide of the striker standing in a normal guard position. - 22.1.1.2 the ball passes above the head height of the striker standing upright at the popping crease. - 22.1.2 The ball will be considered as passing wide of the striker unless it is sufficiently within reach for him to be able to hit it with the bat by means of a normal cricket stroke. - 22.1.3 For bowlers attempting to utilise the rough outside a batsman's leg stump, not necessarily as a negative tactic, the strict limited over Wide interpretation shall be applied. - 22.1.4 For bowlers whom umpires consider to be bowling down the leg side as a negative tactic, the strict limited over Wide interpretation shall be applied.

-22.2 Call and signal of Wide ball
+- 22.1 Judging a Wide - 22.1.1 If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if, according to the definition in clause 22.1.2 - 22.1.1.1 the ball passes wide of where the striker is standing and which also would have passed wide of the striker standing in a normal guard position. - 22.1.1.2 the ball passes above the head height of the striker standing upright at the popping crease. - 22.1.2 The ball will be considered as passing wide of the striker unless it is sufficiently within reach for him to be able to hit it with the bat by means of a normal cricket stroke. - 22.1.3 Umpires are instructed to apply very strict and consistent interpretation in regard to this clause in order to prevent negative bowling wide of the wicket. - 22.2 Call and signal of Wide ball

-If the umpire adjudges a delivery to be a Wide he/she shall call and signal Wide ball as soon as the ball passes the striker's wicket.
+If the umpire adjudges a delivery to be a Wide, he/she shall call and signal Wide ball as soon as the ball passes the striker's wicket.
 It shall, however, be considered to have been a Wide from the instant that the bowler entered his delivery stride, even though it cannot be called Wide until it passes the striker's wicket.

-22.3 Revoking a call of Wide ball

-- 22.3.1 The umpire shall revoke the call of Wide ball if there is then any contact between the ball and the striker's bat or person before the ball comes into contact with any fielder. - 22.3.2 The umpire shall revoke the call of Wide ball if a delivery is called a No ball.
-See clause 21.13 (No ball to over-ride Wide).
+- 22.3 Revoking a call of Wide ball - 22.3.1 The umpire shall revoke the call of Wide ball if there is then any contact between the ball and the striker's bat or person before the ball comes into contact with any fielder. - 22.3.2 The umpire shall revoke the call of Wide ball if a delivery is called a No ball.
+See clause

+21.13 (No ball to over-ride Wide).